chocolatey/choco-wiki/HelpersReference.md

 ```

 * __Update-SessionEnvironment__ \[[src](https://github.com/chocolatey/chocolatey/blob/master/src/helpers/functions/Update-SessionEnvironment.ps1)\]
-Updates the environment variables of the current powershell session with
+Updates the environment variables of the current PowerShell session with
 any environment variable changes that may have occured during a Chocolatey
 package install.